nathanael-brt/GETALP-internship/Python_Programs/README.md

 This program transforms all segments of corrected text (correctly segmented according to segments from PLSPP using [TrueSegmentation.py](#TrueSegmentation)) into individual files (one file per segment).

+Concretely, for every file it reads, it divides this file into smaller files with one file per line (as each line represents a segment).
+It also names each new file correctly depending on the speaker, the line number, and the recording.

 It requires no input and automatically reads all files stored in the directory *"PLSPP_WER/Corr_WER_format_segmented/"*.

 It creates these files in the directory *"PLSPP_Prosodic/Corpus_segmented/"*.